Performance Limits of Single-Anchor Millimeter-Wave Positioning: Computation of the Cram e r-Rao Lower Bound

 where

-The required derivatives of ${\vect{m}}_b[p]$ are provided in Appendix \ref{sec:appendix - derivative of m_b[p] wrt to phi}.
+The required derivatives of ${\vect{m}}_b[p]$ are provided in Appendix~\ref{sec:appendix - derivative of m_b[p] wrt to phi}.

 Instead of $\vect{\phi}$, which includes the unknown channel parameters, we are rather interested in the estimation of a parameter vector including the unknown position parameters.
-We consider two cases, depending on the available knowledge on the Tx and Rx orientation.
-In the first case the Tx position $\vect{p}_{\text{T}}$ and orientation $\alpha_{\text{T}}$ are known and the Rx position $\vect{p}_{\text{R}}$ and orienation $\alpha_{\text{R}}$ are unknown.
+We consider two cases, depending on the available knowledge on the Tx and Rx position and orientation.
+In the first case, the Tx position $\vect{p}_{\text{T}}$ and orientation $\alpha_{\text{T}}$ are known and the Rx position $\vect{p}_{\text{R}}$ and orientation $\alpha_{\text{R}}$ are unknown (receiver localization).
 The position parameter vector then reads as

-In the second case the Rx estimates the Tx position and orientation, knowing its own position and orientation.
+In the second case, the Rx estimates the Tx position and orientation, knowing its own position and orientation (transmitter localization).
 The parameter vector is then